CCBIO908/Scientific_Writing_Course/README.md

 (Of course for ECT-students this is obligatory, and please then submit through MittUIB).

 ### b)  Not able to participate?
-Please inform us if you are not able to participate at the two days.
+Please inform us if you are not able to participate.